aktastunahan/c-works/README.md

-**This repo includes my work on learning some advanced topics using C language.**
+**This repository contains my work on learning some advanced topics using the C language.**

 # HW-Bank-Branch: Simulation of a Bank Branch with Multiple Pay Desks and Clients